|ASSOCIATE PROFESSOR, LITERATURE|

 1998 "Outstanding Professor" Award

 1997 Alexander Crombie Humphreys Assoc.
 Prof. Distinguished Teaching Award

-I have supervised almost 40 bachelor's theses in Literature and Communications.
+I have supervised over 50 bachelor's theses in Literature and Communications.
 I have also served as an advisor on some half dozen PhD dissertations.

 Member: MLA, ICLS-NAB, ChaucerNet, MEDTXT-L, ArthurNet